 - 1. Minimum of twenty-eight credits of course work in the major area (Civil and Environmental Engineering) beyond B.S.; - 2.
 Up to 32 post baccalaureate credits from previous study (e.g. M.S. degree coursework) can count toward the required 90 credit hours.
 The Transfer of Credits form should be completed prior to completing the Plan of Work. - 3.
 Minimum of thirty credits in graduate courses (7000 level or above).
 8 - 4.
 Thirty credits of dissertation direction (CE 9991 CE 9994);

-Credits earned beyond the baccalaureate degree may include courses offered by the Civil and Environmental Engineering department (CE prefix) as well as courses offered by other WSU units, directed study (CE 7990), research (CE 7996), or pre-dissertation research (CE 9990).
+The remaining credits may be coursework, directed study (CE 7990).9, research (CE 7996).10, or predissertation research (CE 9990).
 Details regarding specific courses can be found in the Graduate Bulletin.

 3.1 PLAN OF WORK